Student Health Services in Tauranga

 - smoking cessation

-- sexual health advice, pregnancy tests, ECP, STI checks, smears, contraception
+- sexual health advice, pregnancy tests, ECP, STI checks, smears, contraception, emergency contraception

 - support with mental health and stress management skills